-We have created a pathway for non-law graduates to participate in our Computer and Communications Law programme.
+We have created a pathway for non-law graduates to participate in our Technology, Media and Telecommunications Law programme.

 Further credits are then obtained through a combination of optional taught online modules, dissertations (10,000 or 20,000 words) and seminar presentations.

 The aim is to provide non law graduates with a foundation in legal writing, research skills, and legal systems and enable them to access and understand legal resources and to apply all of this knowledge to the computer and communications law programme.

 Qualification: LLM, Postgraduate Diploma, Postgraduate Certificate in Technology, Media and Telecommunications Law